print-Sathvik/Online-Voting-Platform/README.md

-# Update 4:
+# Update:

-Completed all the required features.
-Tests and optional features are not remaining.
+Completed all the required and optional features including admin password change.
+Voter can be deleted only if the voter has not voted until that point.
+Admin can change password in the home page by clicking on the account symbol on the top right

 # Online-Voting-Platform